saurabhpro/Web/Core JS/JS_Knowlede_Base/12-Function.md

 The value of this is set to the value that is provided in the first argument.
 */

-var phrase = saySomething.bind({something: 'Brothers!
-Sisters!'});
+var phrase = saySomething.bind({ something: 'Brothers!
+Sisters!' });

 //In the following example, the function saySomething returns a property called something.
 //On its own it would return undefined since there isn’t a variable in the function called something.
 //When using the bind method, we provide an object with the property something.
 //So the object becomes bound to the function and the property something now has a value.

 console.log(saySomething()); //returns undefine
 console.log(phrase()); //returns Brothers!
 Sisters!

-function useCallFunction(){
+function useCallFunction() {
   return this.greeting;
 }

 /*
 //USING CALL AND APPLY ON A FUNCTION